vs-ude/fyr-www/content/intro/lang.md

 string                          // Immutable UTF-8 strings
 rune                            // A 32-bit unicode character
 int                             // Platform dependend
-                                // Signed value, usually 32 bits
-uint                            // Platform dependend
+                                // Signed value, usually 32 bits even on 64-bit platforms uint                            // Platform dependend
-                                // Signed value, usually 32 bits
+                                // Signed value, usually 32 bits even on 64-bit platforms
 ```

 WebAssembly uses a 32-bit address space by default, hence Fyr treats `int` as an alias for `int32` in WebAssembly.
 On Arduinos, `int` is an alias for `int16`.
-When compiling for other targets than WebAssembly MVP, `int` can be an alias for `int16` or `int32` or `int64` depending on the target platform.
+When compiling for other targets than WebAssembly MVP, `int` can be an alias for `int16` or `int32` or `int64` depending on the target platform, but the default is `int32`.

 The `char` type is required to interface with C functions.
 Idiomatic Fyr code should not use `char` otherwise, since it is a platform-dependent type by definition.